304 North Cardinal St.

 Read on to learn all about Fairytale Pumpkins!

-Fairytale Pumpkin is called Musquée de Provence in French, and referred to as Calabaza de Castilla (Castilla Squash) in Spanish.
+Fairytale Pumpkin is called Musquée de Provence in French.
+In Spanish, it is referred to as Calabaza de Castilla (Castilla Squash).
+This is a pumpkin beloved around the world and has been grown in the USA for over a hundred years.

 “Fairytale/Musquee de Provence: Beautiful, pronounced divots in its burnished, ochre skin.
 From the south of France, this large pumpkin is often found already sliced into wedges for cooking at French markets, though can be purchased whole.”Purely Pumpkin: More Than 100 Seasonal Recipes to Share, Savor, and Warm Your Kitchen, by Allison Day